Case study

 Three workflows deployed on the existing stack.

 No new system of record.
 No migration.
-Agents sit on top of Yardi, Microsoft 365, and the bank, and handle the work that was previously moving by hand.
+Agents sit on top of Yardi and Microsoft 365 and handle the work that was previously moving by hand.
+Two constraints shaped the build: the system stays model-agnostic, so the operator is never locked to a single AI vendor, and resident and financial data never leaves Yardi, a hard requirement under Canada's PIPEDA.

 Leasing triage